-Trente pas entre terre et ciel was made possible with support from the Frank-Ratchye Fund for Art @ the Frontier.
+Trente pas entre terre et ciel was made possible with support from Grant #2018-024 from the Frank-Ratchye Fund for Art @ the Frontier.
 Additional images can be found in this archive.